open-uem/openuem-docs/docs/10-acknowledgements.md

 - [jakubzerdzicki's images at Pexels](https://www.pexels.com/@jakubzerdzicki/).
 Splash image used in OpenUEM's console
 - [Simple Icons fonts](https://github.com/simple-icons/simple-icons-font).
 Free SVG icon font for popular brands
 - [Lucide Icons](https://github.com/lucide-icons/lucide).
 Beautiful & consistent icon toolkit made by the community.
+- [Maroto](https://github.com/johnfercher/maroto).
+A maroto way to create PDFs.
+Maroto is inspired in Bootstrap and uses gofpdf.

 Please, see go modules definitions for more information, and please contact me if some repository is missing